Position title: Associate Director, Biocore

 I teach and interact with students, faculty/staff, and alumni — all in the context of Biocore.
-In my position as the Associate Director, I guide the administration of Biocore as well as a number of other activities including teaching two large enrollment lab courses (1.
-Biocore 382- Ecology, Evolution and Genetics and 2.
-Biocore 384-Cell Biology), training graduate teaching assistants, coordinating Biocore peer mentors program, advising students on course and career planning along side Biocore Peer Advisors, and mentoring students pursuing research projects in the Biocore Prairie and beyond.
+In my position as the Associate Director, I guide the administration of Biocore as well as a number of other activities including teaching (1.
+Biocore 181- Becoming a Scientist, 2.
+Biocore 382- Ecology, Evolution and Genetics and 3.
+Biocore 384-Cell Biology), training graduate teaching assistants, coordinating Biocore peer mentors program, advising students on course and career planning along side Biocore Peer Advisors, and mentoring students pursuing research projects (Biocore 699) in the Biocore Prairie and beyond.

-I am a plant biologist by training, receiving my doctorate from University of Illinois in 1998.
+I am a plant biologist by training, earning my doctorate from University of Illinois in 1998.
 My graduate research focused on the symbiosis of nitrogen-fixing soil microbes that form a partnership with a group of woody plants known as actinorhizal, including alder (Alnus sp.), Ceanothus sp., Eleagnus sp.
 This type of ecological research influences the many types of investigations we pursue in the Biocore Prairie.